1,000 signatures reached

 To: Greenwich Council and Greenwich University

-Save and renovate the Avery Hill Winter Garden
+Save and renovate Avery Hill's Victorian Mansion and Winter Garden

 Save and renovate the Avery Hill Winter Garden, which is under threat of dereliction, for future generations